 - Using Audio and Video on Powerpoint Slides on Reproductive Health.

-- A complete information about the reproductive organs, adolescence, safe and hygienic sexual practices, sexually transmitted diseases, birth control methods, care of mother and newborn child, etc.
+- Complete information about the reproductive organs, adolescence, safe and hygienic sexual practices, sexually transmitted diseases, birth control methods, care of mother and newborn child, etc.

-- Reproductive Health conveys the complete awareness about various sexually transmitted diseases.
+- Reproductive Health conveys complete awareness of various sexually transmitted diseases.

-- Provides an accurate information about sexual life, reproduction, contraception methods.
+- Provides accurate information about sexual life, reproduction, contraception methods.

-- Helps in maintaining a safe sexual and reproductive health.
+- Helps in maintaining safe sexual and reproductive health.

 - With this awareness, an individual can protect themselves from sexually transmitted infections and diseases.